katielkrieger/bookshelf-app/Solo Project.md

 ## Questions/Issues

-1. Getting confused about database setup.
+1. Google books images and preview links are on http, but my heroku site is on https, so it's complaining about that.
-2. How to get form data from the search results.
+2. GET request 404 error when searching for Gone Girl.
+Where is it being told to search for None found?
-3. Rating has to be 1-10, so when people are adding to their booklist, it will be empty and cause a form error.
+3. Rating has to be 1-10, so when people are adding to their bookshelf, it will be empty and cause a form error.
 May have similar issue with URL validators.
 2. ImplementationError when trying to run my tests.
 3. Try to remove duplicates from book searches.